jaemnkm/11-11/_posts/20181111/2018-11-01-white-rabbits.md

 My Chinese roommate looked on in horror.
 "My grandmother liked those," she said.
 <br>
 <br>
 I knew I was a disappointment to her.
 This whole mixed-nationality roommate situation was an experiment on campus, a sign of China's emergence from decades of seclusion, and was supposed to be an honor.
 My roommate had signed up and gone through some kind of rigorous screening process.
-She had been promised an American, and she'd expected some chic blonde white girl with exotic ways and instead she got me, a Chinese American with cheap taste.
+She had been promised an American, and she'd expected some chic, blonde white girl with exotic ways and instead she got me, a Chinese American with cheap taste.
 <br>
 <br>
 Back in our room she pulled out a Toblerone roll from the drawer of her desk and popped a piece in her mouth to make her point.